-If selling wood/woody plants, including trees, shrubs, and woody vines at a farmers markets, any person or organization conducting sales must be licensed and inspected and have a Nurseryman's License from the State of Arkansas.
-Vegetable plants in non soil-less mix, native soils or potting mix containing native soils are included in this rule.
+If selling wood/woody plants, including trees, shrubs, and woody vines at a farmers' markets, any person or organization conducting sales must be licensed and inspected and have a Nurseryman's License from the State of Arkansas.
+Vegetable plants in non-soil-less mix, native soils, or potting mix containing native soils are included inthis rule.
 Annuals, perennials, herbs, tropicals, bulbs and vegetable plants in a soil-less mix do not require a license.
-However, one may not get around the requirement of a license by labeling their vegetable plants as Annuals, perennials, herbs, or tropical, as the only way to sell vegetable plants without a license is to have them grown and for sale in a soil-less mix.
-If you are selling plants that may go out of state, or are from a state other than Arkansas, you will need to be inspected and have inspection tags for yourplants.
+However, one may not get around the requirement of a license by labeling their vegetable plants as annuals, perennials, herbs, or tropical, as the only way to sell vegetable plants without a license is to have them grown and for sale in a soil-less mix.
+If you are selling plants that may go out of state, or are from a state other than Arkansas, you will need to have your plants inspected and have inspection tags for your plants.

-Any person selling, offering for sale, or transporting for sale any vegetable, garden truck, sweet potato or strawberry plants for planting purposes within the State of Arkansas shall meet the Arkansas Agricultural Department's (AAD) requirements:
+Any person selling, offering for sale, or transporting for sale any vegetable, garden truck, sweet potato, or strawberry plants for planting purposes within the State of Arkansas shall meet the Arkansas Department of Agriculture (ADA) requirements:

 - 1. Plants grown in soil-less media are exempt, only plants grown in media containing native soil are required to be inspected.
-(This includes onion sets intended for planting)

-- 1. Sales in bulk is prohibited except at production site to a local consumer

-- 3. Sales must be made in containers which have been conspicuously labeled to show the grower's:

-- a.
-Arkansas State Permit Number

-- b. name and address of the grower

-- c. varietal name
+(This includes onion sets intended for planting) - 2.
+Sales in bulk is prohibited except at production site to a local consumer - 3.
+Sales must be made in containers which have been conspicuously labeled to show the grower's: - a.
+Arkansas State Permit Number - b. name and address of the grower - c. varietal name

-- d. number of plants perbundle

-- e. number of bundles in the container
+- d. number of plants per bundle - e. number of bundles in the container